oss-review-toolkit/ort/README.md

 ### Storage backends

-To fully benefit from the experimental scanner improvements, the storages need to be configured to store scan results by provenance, instead of by package.
+To fully benefit from the experimental scanner improvements, the storages need to be configured to store scan results by provenance instead of by package.
 This is supported by the local file storage, the HTTP storage, and the PostgreSQL storage (see above).
 To enable the feature add `type = "PROVENANCE_BASED` to the storage configuration, for example:

 ```hocon